edoziex/DataScience01/README.md

 DataScience01
 =============
 First repository for Data Science themes and algorithms.
-Focused on Bionformatics & Computational Biology.
+Focused on Bioformatics & Computational Biology.